| Title: | Analysis and Visualization of Basketball Data |

 logical, if |

-data frame could also be a play-by-play dataset provided that rows corresponding to events different from field shots have values different from "shot"
+The data data frame could also be a play-by-play dataset provided that rows corresponding to events different from field shots have values different from "shot" or "miss" in the even_type variable.

 Required columns:

-, a numeric variable (integer) with the points scored by made shots and 0
+points, a numeric variable (integer) with the points scored by made shots and 0 for missed shots

 Marco Sandri, Paola Zuccolotto, Marica Manisera ([email protected])